HL7/davinci-deqm/source/pages/mrp.md

 {% include examplebutton.html example="submit-data-observation"  b_title = "Click Here To See Example Submit Data operation using Observation option" %}

-## MRP Measure Reporting Interactions:
+## MRP Measure Reporting Interactions

 In the following interactions,  The Payer("Aggregator") is acting in the role of the *Reporter*.